zschreib/tool-instructions/docs/structure.md

 ### Follow up

 This section provides a way to search for more remote homology by using **Z-score** and **RMSD** values to assess fold similarity.
 Even when sequence identity is low, high Z-scores with reasonable RMSD values can indicate structural conservation.
 This can help refine your hypothesis about protein function.
 Follow-up analyses, such as structural alignments, allow you to precisely identify which regions of your unknown structure align with known proteins, offering deeper insight into potential roles and evolutionary relationships.

+## Practice: Sequence 2 Analysis

+Try running this workflow with **Sequence 2** to see if you can generate a confident structural prediction.
+Based on the Foldseek or DALI results, assess whether any functional or structural annotations can be confidently assigned.

+If you are curious whether **Sequence 2** may physically interact with **Sequence 1**, consider testing them together using **AlphaFold3 Multimer**, which is designed to predict protein-protein complexes.

 ## Authors